Study

 Studies might capture different types of associations, such as curated associations (top hits) from literature or post-processing GWAS summary statistics.

-For each study meeting the inclusion criteria, harmonisation, fine-mapping, colocalisation, and Locus-to-Gene analysis are performed, resulting in a list of significant credible sets and their most likely associated genes.
+For each study meeting the , harmonisation, , , and analysis are performed, resulting in a list of significant credible sets and their most likely associated genes.
 The resulting 95% credible sets can be visualised in all study pages.
 Within the same study, credible sets might result from different fine-mapping pipelines but still be presented in the same study with their respective provenance and confidence.

 To provide a rich context to downstream interpretation of studies, and their associations, we capture a wide range annotations, whenever possible in a standardised way to enable interoperability.